SBA Loan Assessment Calculator

 Strategic Debt Refinancing with SBA Loans

-Debt refinancing represents one of the most underutilized applications of SBA 7(a) loans.
-Businesses struggling with high-interest merchant cash advances, short-term loans, or expensive equipment financing can often refinance these obligations into a single SBA loan with lower rates and longer terms.
-This refinancing can dramatically improve monthly cash flow while simplifying debt management.
+Debt refinancing is one of the most underutilized applications of the SBA 7(a) loan program.
+Businesses burdened by high-interest merchant cash advances, short-term loans, or expensive equipment financing can often consolidate these into a single SBA business loan with lower rates and longer SBA loan terms — dramatically improving monthly cash flow.

-The refinancing benefit extends beyond rate reduction.
-Consolidating multiple debt payments into a single monthly SBA loan payment often improves DSCR significantly, even when the total debt amount increases modestly to fund working capital needs alongside refinancing.
-For example, a business paying $12,000 monthly across three separate debts might reduce total payments to $8,500 monthly by refinancing into an SBA loan, freeing $3,500 monthly for growth investment while improving financial metrics.
+For example, a business paying $12,000 monthly across three separate debts might reduce total payments to $8,500 by refinancing into an SBA loan, freeing $3,500 monthly for growth while improving DSCR at the same time.

 The CFO Pro+Analytics Advantage in SBA Loan Preparation